|Balance Transfer Rating:||3.7 / 5|

 While the Citi Simplicity has one of the longest balance transfer introductory APRs available, its large balance transfer fee limits its appeal.
 Depending on your credit score and the size of your balance, another card might make more sense for you.

 With a top-tier rewards rate, the Citi Double Cash card is a great choice for cardholders who need time to pay down a balance – but don’t want to sacrifice long-term rewards potential.
 Like the Citi Simplicity, the Citi Double Cash Card comes with valuable shopping benefits.
-However, its introductory periods for both balance transfers and new purchases are much shorter.
+However, its introductory period for balance transfers is shorter, and it doesn’t offer an introductory period for new purchases.

 The Chase Slate does not include any sort of rewards program, but it offers something much more valuable to cardholders with a large balance to pay off: It doesn’t charge a balance transfer fee for the first 60 days.
 As mentioned before, a card with no balance transfer fee can actually save you more money than a longer balance transfer offer.
 The downside is that the Chase Slate does include late fees.